SENCO: Mrs Millband

 - Attachment Difficulties

-The planning process is designed to result in a Personal Education Profile (PEP) that is predominantly informed by the student’s own description of their specific difficulties.
+The planning process is designed to result in a Learning Plan that is predominantly informed by the student’s own description of their specific difficulties.
 Their voice is key to providing effective support.
-The PEP is formally reviewed at least annually but remains a live document that can be updated as the result of interim reviews at Parent Consultation Evenings or through the regular contact with the key worker.
+The LP is formally reviewed throughout the year and remains a live document.
 Pastoral Teams also feed into the review process as part of the three progress reviews students participate in with their tutors and Heads of Year.
-Teachers can access the PEP via a link attached to the student’s entry on the Inclusion Register.
-The student entry also includes links to advice on best practice in supporting their specific need.

 Preparation for Adult Life